 How Do I Write Great Headlines for my Pins?

-I search my headlines in Pinterest before I post it to see what is coming up in the search.
+I search for my headlines in Pinterest before I post it to see what is coming up in the search.
 When you do that you will see keywords right below the search bar.
-They go in order of how much they are used.
+They go in order of popularity.

 For the example below, Baby Boy Nurseries Themes are the most popular search term, followed by Baby Boy Woodland Nursery etc.

 Using this little trick can also help you come up with popular blog post ideas!

 I hope the videos and tips above help you use Pinterest as a beginner.
 Setting up your profile and connecting your blog isn’t hard, just a little tricky when you’re brand new.